tpgmartin/front-end/css/css-guidelines.md

 ## Code Style

-* Use soft-tabs with a two space indent.
-* Put spaces after : in property declarations.
+* Put spaces after `:` in property declarations.
-* Put spaces before { in rule declarations.
+* Put spaces before `{` in rule declarations.
-* Use hex color codes #000 unless using rgba.
+* Use hex color codes unless using rgba.
 * Hex codes to be uppercase.
+* ID are only used for JavaScript
 * Class names are lowercase with hypens
-* Class names have meaningful names
+* Class names are meaningful
+* Use indents not spaces

 ```css
 .time-widget {